 What to Expect

 - Complete and bring the Authorization to Exchange Patient Health Information Form (PDF).
-Please use this form to give permission to your child’s school or other community health or mental health providers to allow them to release information to our clinic and providers.
+Please use this form to give permission to your child’s school to allow them to release information to our clinic and providers if coordination with school will be part of the evaluation or treatment.
 If the patient is age 13 or older, their signature is required in addition to the legal guardian signature.

 - Learn more about what to expect at your visit.
-Read outpatient mental health treatment (PDF).
+Read about outpatient mental health treatment (PDF).